Fort Anderson |

 (1760 - unknown), Musgrove Mill

 A SC colonial militia fort at Horseshoe Falls on the Enoree River.
-Also known as Fort Lyttleton (2).
+Also known as Fort (William Henry) Lyttleton (2).

-Site was also scene of battle during the American Revolution (August 1780).
+Site was also scene of the Battle of Musgrove's Mill during the American Revolution (August 1780).
+The Musgrove Plantation House, near the mouth of Cedar Shoals Creek, burned down in 1971.

 James Otterson's Fort

-A settlers' stone fort.
+A settlers' stone house fortified in 1760.
 Site located about eight miles south of town on Tinker Creek near Beattys Bridge Road, within Sumter National Forest.
 No remains.

 Winnsboro Encampment